top of page

 A scholarship in memory of a forest defender

-David Nathan Chain was a young forest activist killed in 1998 while trying to prevent illegal logging in an Earth First! action near Grizzly Creek in the Van Duzen River valley.
-Childhood friends in Texas remember David as a gentle, loving man who considered becoming a chiropractor.
-Traveling to Humboldt County in the midst of the timber controversy, David learned tree-climbing and nonviolent protest tactics; he took the wood’s name “Gypsy.”
-The story of his vibrant life and tragic death at twenty-four is documented in ‘A Good Forest For Dying,’ by Patrick Beach (2004).
-On the 20th anniversary of Gypsy’s death, community leaders, friends, and fellow activists established this fund to provide an annual scholarship for a local high school senior or first year student at Humboldt State University or College of the Redwoods who has demonstrated commitment to issues of forest ecology through volunteer and/or academic projects.
+David Nathan Chain was a young forest activist killed in 1998 while trying to prevent illegal logging of ancient redwood forest near Grizzly Creek in the Van Duzen River valley, Humboldt County, California.
+Traveling to Redwood country in the midst of the "timber wars," David learned tree-climbing and nonviolent protest tactics, and took the wood’s name “Gypsy.”
+The story of his committed life and tragic death at twenty-four is documented in A Good Forest For Dying, by Patrick Beach (2004).

 Heading 5